JustinVeerasami/AgentBasedPatientWaitingSim/README.md

   - learning outcomes, which change with the agents they encounter

 ## Simulation
-choose different prioritizations of patient admissions based on their
+Choose different prioritizations of patient admissions based on their
 - type
 - waiting time
 - disease acuity